-PSC are proud to announce another professional player placement as Heidi Giles signs with UMF Valur Reydarfjördur in Iceland.
+PSC is proud to announce another professional player placement as Heidi Giles signs with UMF Valur Reydarfjördur in Iceland.

 Heidi is no stranger to the country, or the team, having spent the 2020 season with them and very nearly guiding them to promotion before signing in Hungary for the 2021 season.

 The 2021 season did not go to plan as an ACL tear before her opening game saw her on the sidelines recovering.
-Having returned to full fitness, she now returns to UMF Valur Reydarfjördur who have since secured promotion to Division One.
+Having returned to full fitness, she now returns to UMF Valur Reydarfjördur who has since secured a promotion to Division One.

 All here at PSC wish both Heidi and UMF Valur Reydarfjördur the best this season as they look to break into Iceland’s top tier.
 We spoke with Heidi ahead of the upcoming season to find out her thoughts:

 You have played in Iceland before, is there a reason you were interested in returning to the country to play soccer?

 It is a great place and great people.
 The amount of care they put into their athletes is outstanding.

 What are your hopes and goals for this season (both individually and as a team)?

 Individually my goal is to help coach Bjorgvin reach his goals.
 He has a plan for this team and I want to help him pursue it and make it happen.
 As a team, they just got moved up into the next league, so a goal is to get top three in this league.